 It’s your lucky day.
 There is such a strategy.
 It’s called evergreen marketing, and it fuels some of the most powerful companies across industries.

 It may sound cheesy, but when you think of the term “evergreen marketing” think of an evergreen tree: it doesn’t die every season.
 It stays green and fresh all year.

 A good way to frame evergreen marketing is with an example of evergreen content.

 Say you own a dog grooming business, and you want to create a piece of content that will go beyond season trends or pop culture.

 An evergreen content topic for you might be something like, “how to clean dog hair off of furniture”.
-This is a topic that transcends monthly search traffic trends, and won’t become obsolete within a few months.
+This is a topic that transcends monthly organic traffic trends, and won’t become obsolete within a few months.
 Most likely, it’s a question that pet owners will continue to ask as long as furniture and dogs co-exist.

 Let’s take the dog grooming example again.

 You decide to roll with the topic of how to clean dog hair off of furniture.
 You write a comprehensive list of the best 10 ways to do so, complete with pictures and videos that demonstrate the processes, and post that article to your website.
 In the first month, the post takes off.
 The next month, the traffic to the post is even higher.
 Over the course of the next few months & years, traffic continues to grow.

 You’ve created a timeless post.
 It applies to searchers no matter the time of day, the month, or even the year.
 Most likely, this post will be one of the top pages on your site, bringing in significant web traffic (and probably significant amounts of new customers!) each month.

 It’s an unspoken truth that for every single company only a couple pages (usually ones published years ago) drive most of their traffic.
 It’s the 80/20 rule for content.
 80% of your traffic will come from just 20% of your posts.